mrtyler/vagrant-vmenv/README.md

 cp node_modules/vagrant-vmenv/qi.yml.template .qi.yml
 ```

+The Vagrantfile acts as a pointer to the module, it shouldn't be modified.
+If
+you want to make a change at the environment level do so in the [environment
+configuration file](envs/), and if you want to configure how the applications
+are deployed and tested do so in the [.qi.yml](qi.yml.template) file of your
+repository.

 Working with vms
 ----------------

+Commands:

-`vagrant up` to spin up the [default environment definition](envs/default.json)
+ * `vagrant up` to spin up the [environment](envs/) defined in the .qi.yml file.
-`vagrant destroy` to stop and destroy the vm
+ * `vagrant destroy` to stop and destroy the vm.
-`vagrant halt` to shutdown the vm
+ * `vagrant halt` to shutdown the vm without destroy it.

 Note:

-`vagrant up` will exec the commands listed in the _setup_ variable of each
+ * `vagrant up` will exec the commands listed in the *setup* variable of each
-application.
+application listed in the .qi.yml file.
-`vagrant provision` will exec the commands listed in the _test_cmds_ variable of
+ * `vagrant provision` will exec the commands listed in the *test_cmds* variable
-each application.
+of each application listed in the .qi.yml file.

 Networking
 ----------